SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange

-\paragraph{Block-STM} A widely explored class of alternative designs for parallel transaction execution use optimistic concurrency control, and of these approaches the most closely related state of the art design appears to be Block-STM \cite{gelashvili2022block}, which is deployed in Aptos \cite{aptoswhitepaper}.
+\paragraph{Optimistic Concurrency Control.} A widely explored class of alternative designs for parallel transaction execution use optimistic concurrency control, and of these approaches the most closely related state of the art design appears to be Block-STM \cite{gelashvili2022block}, which is deployed in Aptos \cite{aptoswhitepaper}.
 This approach optimistically executes batches of transactions, retrying after conflicts as necessary.

-We therefore design the measurements of Fig. \ref{fig:blockstm} to mirror the experiments in \cite{gelashvili2022block}.
+We therefore design the measurements of Fig.~\ref{fig:blockstm} to mirror the experiments in \cite{gelashvili2022block}.
 The ``Aptos p2p'' transactions in \cite{gelashvili2022block} are payments between two random accounts, and consist of 8 reads of 5 writes.
 Each of our payments consists of two data reads (source account public key and last committed sequence number), two atomic compare\_exchange operations (subtract payment and fee from source), an atomic fetch\_xor (reserve sequence number), and an atomic fetch\_add (add payment to destination)---implemented without atomics, this would be 6 reads and 4 writes.
 All payments are of the same asset.

-We ran \SPEEDEX{} on the same hardware as in \cite{gelashvili2022block} (one AWS c5a.16xlarge instance, 32 physical CPU cores, hyperthreading disabled).
-We raised the per-block sequence number cap (\S \ref{sec:replay}) sufficiently high (50,000) so as to be never reached.
-Price computation is trivial and the consensus protocol is irrelevant here (each trial is one block) but otherwise, the \SPEEDEX{} benchmarked here is identical to that measured in Fig. \ref{fig:e2e}.

-Fig. \ref{fig:blockstm} plots the throughput rates of \SPEEDEX{} on the parameter settings measured in Block-STM (Figs. 6 and 7, \cite{gelashvili2022block}).
-Note that the transaction throughput is largely independent of the number of accounts, even though every transaction in the two account setting contends with every other transaction.
+Fig.~\ref{fig:blockstm} plots the throughput rates of \SPEEDEX{} on this transaction workload for the parameter settings measured in Block-STM (Figs. 7 and 8, \cite{gelashvili2022block}).
+Note that for large batch sizes, the transaction throughput is largely independent of the number of accounts, even though every transaction in the two account setting contends with every other transaction.